nghiatnh/MAI391-Return-Education/README.md

 # Project-MAI391

-## We find out features that effect to wage of a worker.
+Find out features that effect to wage of a worker.

+# Data

 There are features description from wage.xlsx: